air-eat/quodlibet-discordrpc/readme.md

 ## disclaimers:
-as far as i know, **this code only works on linux** (as the original plugin throws an error if it detects macos/windows), though i haven't tested it on windows as i am too lazy
+as far as i know, **this code only works on linux** (as the original plugin purposefully throws an error if it detects macos/windows), though i haven't tested it on windows as i am too lazy

 i also haven't tested it well enough and it could crash; i know nobody will use this but if it does let me know by submitting an issue